Symmetry protected topological phases under decoherence

-Here we comment on the efficiency of measuring the type-II strange correlator.
-Note that any observable in the doubled Hilbert space that involves operators in both upper and lower Hilbert space would involve two density matrices, which would make the quantity challenging to measure in general.
-This is because the numerator and denominator of the type-II strange correlator should be evaluated separately, and the denominator which is the purity of the density matrix $\rho^D$ is exponentially small in general; it is straightforward to show that
+Here we comment on the efficiency of measuring the type-II strange correlator or an observable that can measure an ordering in the doubled Hilbert space.
+Since a quantity defined in the doubled Hilbert space would require the contraction of two Choi states (bra and ket), the quantity is challenging to measure in practice.
+This is because such a quantity would require an additional normalization by the overlap of two Choi states; for example, the numerator and denominator of the type-II strange correlator should be evaluated separately, each of which is exponentially small (see \secref{sec:measure}).
+For an observable defined for an unnormalized Choi state $\Vert \rho \rAngle$, it should be normalized by the norm $\lAngle \rho \Vert \rho \rAngle^{1/2}$, which is the square root of the purity of $\rho$ in the physical Hilbert space.
+In general, the purity of the decohered SPT state $\rho_\spt^D$ is exponentially small:

-where $N$ is the number of sites for any $p > 0$ in the decoherence model.
-Likewise, the numerator decays exponentially.
+where $N$ is the number of sites for any $p > 0$ in the decoherence model (c.f. \eqnref{eq:noise_basic}).
+Likewise, the numerator for the expression of an observable would decay exponentially with the system size.
 Therefore, although in principle we can define a quantity to characterize an ordering in the doubled Hilbert space, it only characterizes the presence of some nontrivial quantum entanglements whose verification is exponentially hard.
 A similar situation occurs in the famous black hole information paradox: the reconstruction of a quantum state fallen into an \emph{old} blackhole based on the Hawking radiation is theoretically possible, but it would require an exponential computational complexity in general~\cite{Hayden_2007, Yoshida2017, You1803.10425}.